hapax/hapax.github.io/assets/teaching.md

 In his book [*The Myth of Ability*](https://jumpmath.org/jump/en/book_myth_ability), John Mighton even recalls breaking up a fight by threatening to withhold one of these bonus questions!
-The point is that bonus questions can be for everyone, both the least engaged students (who will be incentivised) and the most enganged students (who will be challenged).
+The point is that bonus questions can be for everyone, from the least engaged (who will be incentivised) to the most enganged (who will be challenged).
 There is no need for streaming!

 #### Do your examples pass the maximin test?